mattmakai/fullstackpython.com/source/content/pages/03-deployment/0309-platform-as-a-service.markdown

 category: page
 slug: platform-as-a-service
 sort-order: 035
-choice1url:
+choice1url: /wsgi-servers.html
-choice1icon:
+choice1icon: fa-play fa-inverse
-choice1text:
+choice1text: What WSGI server should I use to run Python code?
-choice2url:
+choice2url: /databases.html
-choice2icon:
+choice2icon: fa-hdd-o
-choice2text:
+choice2text: How do I set up a database for use with my app?
-choice3url:
+choice3url: /application-dependencies.html
-choice3icon:
+choice3icon: fa-archive fa-inverse
-choice3text:
+choice3text: How can I install the libraries my app depends upon?
-choice4url:
+choice4url: /static-content.html
-choice4icon:
+choice4icon: fa-spinner fa-inverse
-choice4text:
+choice4text: My PaaS says I should use a CDN to serve static content.
+How?

 # Platform-as-a-service